ml4wifi-devs/mapc-optimal-research/README.md

-# mapc-optimal-research
+# mapc-research

-Resources for the article on the optimal solution of the IEEE 802.11 MAPC (C-SR) problem
+Resources for the article "Coordinated Spatial Reuse Scheduling With Machine Learning in IEEE 802.11 MAPC Networks".